 To foster urban growth, the Agency is a development authority overseeing 11 redevelopment districts and guiding neighborhood and commercial development in the urban core.
 For each redevelopment district, the Design Review Committee follows a set of basic principles to determine the appropriateness of a development project.
 For some redevelopment districts, guidelines have been adopted that are tailored to foster particular architectural forms and development patterns in some of Nashville’s urban neighborhoods.

 Learn about Nashville’s Redevelopment Districts

 Nashville’s redevelopment districts are established to ensure the use and long-term viability of the urban areas that they encompass.

 The year was 1938 and a housing crisis gripped our nation.
-As in many other cities, 75% of the housing occupied by low and moderate income Nashvillians was grossly substandard.
+As in many other cities, seventy-five percent of the housing occupied by low and moderate income Nashvillians was grossly substandard.

 With the passage of the first United States Housing Act in 1937, the citizens of Nashville began to work to establish a municipal housing authority.
-Following a vote of approval by the City Council on Oct.
-31, 1938, the Nashville Housing Authority (NHA) was formed and its first meeting was held on Nov.
-9, 1938.
+Following a vote of approval by the City Council on October 31, 1938, the Nashville Housing Authority (NHA) was formed and its first meeting was held November 9, 1938.